ml-explore/mlx-data/docs/src/buffers_streams_samples.rst

 :meth:`Buffer.to_stream` method.

 Notably streams enable prefetching (:meth:`Stream.prefetch`) for efficient iteration.
+This prefetching is not deterministic.
 Continuing the example from above:

 .. code-block:: python